ntoledo319/NousIntelligence/PORT_README.md

-# Network Configuration Guide
+# Port & Path Unification - Implementation Report

 ## Overview

-This document describes the network configuration standards and port management for NOUS Personal Assistant.
-The system uses centralized configuration management with environment-based flexibility and unified API path structure.
+This document summarizes the comprehensive port and path unification completed for the NOUS Personal Assistant application.
+All server entry points, API routes, and client-side calls have been standardized to use environment-based configuration and unified base paths.

-**Current Configuration**: Standardized port 5000 with `/api/v1/` primary endpoints and legacy `/api/` support

 ## ✅ Changes Implemented